tartley/cbeams/README.rst

 cbeams
 ======

-`cbeams` is a command-line program which draws pretty colored things in the terminal.
+`cbeams` is a command-line program which draws pretty animated colored circles in the terminal.

-    I've seen things you people wouldn't believe.
-Attack ships on fire off the shoulder of Orion.
-I watched c-beams glitter in the dark, near the Tannhäuser Gate.
-All those moments will be lost, in time, like tears in rain.
-Time to die.

 Dependencies
 ------------

+Developed on on Ubuntu 14.04.
+Likely runs on other Linux.
+Might work on OSX.
+Will not work on Windows.
+The 'cmd' terminal does not accept ANSI terminal codes.
+Could probably be made to work using 'colorama', or ansi.sys.

-Python 3.5.
+Requires Python 3.5.
 Probably also runs on other 3.x, but I haven't tried it.

+Python dependencies are specified in setup.py.

 Install
 -------